Sustainable & inclusive entrepreneurship

 Automation today increases in all aspects of society.
 This means that vast amounts of data can be gathered and analysed to create new possibilities in addressing societal issues, such as energy efficiency, food production, medical services, healthcare and climate change.

 In modern society, security covers a broad range of topics.
 Resilient societies have the appropriate means in place to anticipate unforeseen threats in such a way that the core fabric of society remains intact and functioning.

 The Netherlands strives to create integrated joint solutions across sectors through partnership between government, companies and research and knowledge institutions.
 This approach, known as ‘Triple Helix’ is proven to be successful.
-To maintain top-level engagement in helping the world to solve global challenges, all businesses in the Netherlands are engaged in the following ten key sectors nominated by the Dutch government: agriculture & food horticulture water energy high tech creative industries chemical industries life sciences and health logistics ICT
+To maintain top-level engagement in helping the world to solve global challenges, all businesses in the Netherlands are engaged in the following ten key sectors nominated by the Dutch government: agriculture & food horticulture water and maritime energy high tech creative industries chemical industries life sciences and health logistics ICT

 Chemical industry top sector